kolhesamiksha/Hybrid-Search-RAG/README.md

 ---

 - **Hallucination in the responses** - multi-vector search by milvus does reranking Reranker() and context compression But by adding one more layer of reranking with a reranking model improvise the Context.

-- **In consistent responses** - Update Prompt and make it more robust with some explicit instructions to follow made responses more consistent
+- **In consistent responses** - Update Prompt and make it more robust with some explicit instructions to follow made responses more consistent.

 - **Knowledge chunk miss** - query expansion enanles to create relevant questions based on the current question, which helps to improve the Context and chances of retrieving correct document and pass during Context preparation.

 - **Complex queries** - At human level, as thinking differs person to person so as the complexity of queries..
 Hence developed a Custom Query Expansion technique which caters such different types of questions.

 - **Classify Questions** - From the market research and own understanding The data which i take reference from is of ey_in blogs data scraped from their allowed sitemaps. in the current version developed 2 systems/approaches to cater 2 types of queries those are Blogs summarization questions and Normal blogs questions..

 - **No flow of conversation for personalised questions** - During trying of the chatbot, i noticed people also asked normal personal level questions or questions which are not related to the KnowldgeBase, For normal questions there should be flow define and not requires RAG to be get triggered everytime.

 - **Prompt-Injestion** - For Production Usecase or public chatbots which uses LLM's, people faced issues of jailbreaking and prompt-injestion..
 Hence to add a Security layer to block hitting LLM and Hybrid-RAG system, develope a stratergy using Nemo Guardrails (avaialble in v0.1.1).

 - **Latency** - This is the Major issue i faced during the developement of complex systems, everytime when you hit the question the hybrid-rag with all local embedding downloading and llm api calls happen in the backend, hence Implemented caching for Local sparse-dense and llm calls, async codebase helps reducing latency and blocking for awaited independent tasks.

 - **Speech to text capability** - Speech to text model for real-time use of chatbot over voice input questions..

 - **Performance Tracking** - performance tracking by configuring parameters was harder to track and trace the effect of approaches used to reduce chain times of different components of hybrid-rag.

 - **Streamlit App response latency** - I compared the streamlit application, with Using Hybrid-RAG package, Mlflow logged model as URI, Using FastAPI for request response.. with Using FastAPI seems less latency in response and less time required.
 Please see the results below

 ![image](https://github.com/user-attachments/assets/d81298bb-a261-4ef6-8c29-8a2b15f0726d)